bitovi/apple-icloud-medic/docs/guides/docker.md

 - This is where all [Medic Exchange](https://github.pie.apple.com/medic-exchange) packs should be installed.
 - When you [start the docker container](#start), any medic-exchange pack repositories in this directory will be [installed automatically](#install-scripts).

+> For more information on medic-exchange, see the [Medic Exchange Guide](https://github.pie.apple.com/icloud-automation-sre/medic/blob/master/docs/guides/medic-exchange.md)

 #### stackstorm-bin

 > st2-docker directory: `st2-docker/stackstorm-bin`